timcu/builder_police/set2/pycharm-edu-2/lesson1/Placing several blocks/task.md

-# Task 2 - Placing several blocks
+# Task 3 - Placing several blocks
 This is the easy course.
 Whenever the task asks for variable names or a formula, then it is also correct to just type in a number or list of numbers.
 The only time this won't work is for variables in loops.

 ## Task
-Find your sign in Minetest to find your second task.
+Find your sign in Minetest to find your third task.
 Then complete the program on the left to satisfy the task.
+The picture shows you what you are trying to build.

 <img src="glass_frame.png" width="100%"/>